i3uex/metrikabox/README.md

 # MetrikaBox

+MetrikaBox is an open framework for experimenting with audio classification.

-This framework allows you to process an audio dataset for classification tasks using `keras` models.
+This framework allows you to process an audio dataset for classification tasks using [Keras][keras] models.
 You can configure the processing parameters through command line arguments, which are described below.

+[keras]: https://keras.io/ "The purpose of Keras is to give an unfair advantage to any developer looking to ship Machine Learning-powered apps"

 ## 1. Install